alexnava86/alexnava86/README.md

 ---

 ### :pencil: Bio
 Hello world!
 I'm a :computer:Software Engineer/Web Developer:globe_with_meridians: from Texas:cowboy_hat_face:.
-I'm proficient in a wide array of technologies and tools, including Azure, .NET(dotNet) Core, C#, C, Java, JavaScript, Unity3D, SQL, Git, Bash/Shell Scripting, HTML/CSS, as well as 3D modeling and graphic design tools.
-I have a strong foundation in computer science and technology, and I'm passionate about developing robust software and web applications.
+I'm proficient in a wide array of technologies and tools, including Azure, .NET(dotNet) Core, C#, C, Java, JavaScript, Python, Unity3D, SQL, Git, Bash/Shell Scripting, HTML/CSS, as well as 3D modeling and graphic design tools.
+I have a strong foundation in computer science, and I'm passionate about developing robust software and web applications.
 I'm also currently developing a video game with a friend of mine titled "Adventure Game".
-You can read more about it on the <a href="https://github.com/alexnava86/AdventureGame">GitHub repo</a>, or by <a href="https://alexnava86.com/">visiting my page</a>.
+You can read more about it on the <a href="https://github.com/alexnava86/AdventureGame">GitHub Repo</a> (or the <a href="https://github.com/alexnava86/AdventureGame/wiki">Wiki</a>), by <a href="https://alexnava86.com/">visiting my page</a> or just by <a href="https://alexnava86.itch.io/adventuregame-v0-0-0325">playing it in its current state on itch.io</a>.
 I'm currently seeking new opportunities to utilize my knowledge and skill set.
 I'm optimistic about the future and am excited to see what it will bring, let's build something great together.

 - :art::paintbrush: I'm also an artist.
 You can check out some of my work <a href="https://alexnava86.com/Art/">here on my site</a>.
 - :guitar::musical_keyboard: I enjoy playing music.
 Mostly covers, indie, classic rock, jazz, world, etc.,